 5) Investigate hospital/birth center policies on having children present at the birth.
 Take a tour of the hospital or birth center before labor and bring your child along, if possible.
 Ask about their policies regarding bringing children to the birth and what they can do to accommodate older siblings.

 7) Give kids time to process the birth.
-It takes years for mothers to integrate their birth experience – don’t expect your child to do it overnight.
+It takes years for parents to integrate their birth experience – don’t expect your child to do it overnight.
 Refrain from making assumptions about your child’s thoughts on the birth and instead follow their cues and validate their feelings.
 You may see the birth reflected in their play or drawings for some time after baby’s arrival.
 This is simply your kids making sense of a new experience.

 What did you do to help your older child(ren) prepare to witness birth?
 What worked well for your family?